-Although the EB-5 immigrant visa program has been around since 1990, the current trend of using this as a source of financing for hotel development began only three years ago.
-We worked on one of the first hotel EB-5 financings for the W Hotel and Residences in Hollywood, and have since worked on more than 60 EB-5 projects all over the country.
-Now, use of the EB-5 financing program has gone mainstream.
-Headline grabbers include the $400 million financing of the SLS Hotel in Las Vegas, the $100 million Ritz Carlton & JW Marriott in downtown Los Angeles and now the $1 billion Silverstein project to be built in New York City with a Four Seasons Hotel.
+Although the EB-5 immigrant visa program has been around since 1990, the current trend of using it as a source of financing for hotel and other real estate started 20 years later – around 2010.
+We worked on one of the first hotel EB-5 financings for the W Hotel & Residences in Hollywood, and we have since worked on more than 100 EB-5 projects all over the country.
+Now, the use of EB-5 financing for construction has gone mainstream.
+High profile EB-5 financing closings include $450 million for the Century Plaza Los Angeles, $100 million for the Ritz Carlton & JW Marriott in downtown Los Angeles, $150 million for the Waldorf Astoria in Beverly Hills, and $1 billion for the Silverstein project at the World Trade Center in New York City (with a Four Seasons Hotel).

 As a growing number of savvy hotel developers hurry to assess the EB-5 financing opportunity, they frequently receive conflicting advice as to the best way to pursue EB-5 financing.
 Many immigration lawyers and advisors tout the advantages of the developer forming its own regional center – basically to shave a few points off the all-in cost of EB-5 financing.

-Although this advice may work well for the EB-5 advisors (in that they get $100,000 or more of fees), for most of the hotel developers we know, forming a captive regional center is a bad idea.
+This advice may work well for the EB-5 advisors (in that they may get $100,000 or more in fees) and for certain hotel developers.
+But for most of the hotel developers we know, forming a captive regional center is a bad idea.
 This article should provide a note of caution for developers considering this course.

 Restricted capacity in channels for accessing EB-5 capital

-As hotel developers compete in a very crowded field seeking EB-5 funding, there is something of a race to gain access to limited channels for tapping EB-5 capital.
-The restricted capacity is the limited bandwidth of the channels for accessing the pipeline of foreign investors.
-There is no shortage of EB-5 investors or developers seeking the capital.
-The channels for bringing the EB-5 investor money to developers have simply not been able to keep pace with the explosive growth.
+As hotel developers compete in a very crowded field seeking the finite amount of EB-5 funding available each fiscal year (because there are only 10,000 visas available per year), there is something of a “race” to gain access to the limited resources for tapping EB-5 capital.
+The restricted capacity is the limited bandwidth of the channels for accessing the pipeline of foreign investors (experienced regional centers and marketing agents).
+And, increasingly, there are also limits on foreign investors’ interest and ability in the US program due to foreign capital flow restrictions and other countries (such as Canada, Australia and Great Britain) offering competing programs to attract the same investors with fast-track programs to visas and citizenship.
+The channels for bringing the EB-5 investor money to US developers have simply not been able to keep pace with the demand.

-The problem is the limited capacity of the pipeline or channel for connecting EB-5 investor money with all the would-be consumers of EB-5 capital.
-As some indication of the explosive growth straining the existing capacity of the system, 126 visas were issued under EB-5 in 2004 and that number is expected to approach the maximum statutory limit of 10,000 visas in 2014.
-Most of that growth has occurred in the last three years.
+As some indication of the explosive growth straining the existing capacity of the system, 126 visas were issued under EB-5 in 2004 and that number exceeded or pressed against the maximum statutory limit of 10,000 visas in 2014, 2015 and 2016.
+Most of the interest in the program has manifested itself since 2010.

 Explosion of new regional centers – most of which have no fund-raising experience

 A regional center approval from the USCIS is akin to a license to participate in the EB-5 chain of capital raising.
 It is only the first step in a long and difficult process of establishing a successful capital-raising machine.
-While status as an approved regional center enables increased job count for projects handled by the center (by counting direct, indirect, and induced jobs), it does not confirm any ability or experience in raising funds.
-And the strongest regional centers that have successfully closed EB-5 deals, have been committed to the business for years.
-These veteran organizations have established and maintain a regular operating presence in China, built a strong and permanent marketing organization in China, grown investor demand for their offerings based on their track record of getting visas for investors, and have regularly delivered funding on their promises.
+While status as an approved regional center enables increased job count for projects handled by the center (by counting direct, indirect, and induced jobs), it does not confirm any ability or experience to raise funds.
+And the strongest regional centers that have successfully closed EB-5 deals have been committed to the business for years.
+They also have a long line of developers who want to employ their services.
+These veteran organizations have established (and maintain) a regular operating presence in China and other countries, built a strong and permanent marketing organization in these countries, grown investor demand for their offerings based on their track record of getting visas for investors, and delivered funding on their promises.

 Daunting hurdles for new regional centers